 My mom had a manic episode when she was 56 late at night in New York City in 2005.
 My two brothers and I had to chase her through the subway from Manhattan to Queens and have her restrained and committed because she ran away from us and was afraid of us.
 She had been living in Florida for a few years before the episode because of my parent’s divorce, and I was in college in Baltimore, so I hadn’t seen the full progression of her disease, though I knew things were not right.

-After that night, she then spent five years in the mental healthcare system, in and out of a few different inpatient programs and took her life when she was 61.
+After that night, she then spent three and a half years in the mental healthcare system, in and out of a few different inpatient programs and took her life when she was 61.
 The experience of becoming a caretaker and navigating the mental healthcare system for the first time when I was 20 and still away at college in Baltimore while she was in New York, and then in Boston was very stressful and scary.
 I felt like I had no idea who to call to fully understand what was going on at these facilities, what all of the treatment options were, what her status was, how she was feeling, whether she had everything she needed to feel comfortable, whether she could sleep, etc. Most of all I wanted to reassure her that we loved her and everything was going to be alright, but it was very hard to get her on the phone and when I did see her, she was on so many drugs I wasn’t sure she could really understand what I was saying or if she believed me.

 When I first visited her at the New York City mental health facility the police took her away to, it was terrifying.
 I remember bursting into tears and begging my dad (who had become her ex-husband two years before) when I got home to get her out of there and pay more for a better facility.
 I now realize how lucky we were to even have that option.
 I feel even luckier that he did get her into a better facility, at a much higher cost.
 I can also remember trying to keep track of all of the paper work and talk to each new doctor and make sure that each psychiatrist was in touch with the therapist seeing my mom, since I knew there was an underlying trauma component and wanted to have more than just a pharmaceutical approach to healing her brain.
 I was also trying to keep track of blood work that had been done and medications she had been on and side effects she was experiencing.
 It was a lot, and each new place felt like starting over.